There does exist much badly designed housing which can help create or maintain social exclusion problems.

 substantial social exclusion problems.
 And it can be harder for governments to raise housing design standards in the existing housing stock if it is all private market housing.
 Also there are design issues of outdoor space including

 housing having a private garden and/or parking space, and housing relating to communal or public space involving various functions.

 People and especially families can have changing needs, so it can be that sometimes the housing that people want is not the housing that best suits their real needs.
 But given some time most people will form a good idea of the best housing for them, and hopefully

 they should always have reasonable opportunities to move into more appropriately designed housing.

 Site content is by Vincent Wilmot excepting only some specific bits that are otherwise referenced.
-See a brief autobiography at Vincent Wilmot.
+See a brief autobiography at V Wilmot.

 Contact us by email :- - or write - Vincent Wilmot 166 Freeman Street Grimsby N.E.Lincs DN32 7AT.